mariovagomarzal/dotfiles/README.md

 **Related files:** There are no related files for Visual Studio Code.

+### Karabiner-Elements

+Karabiner-Elements is the keyboard customizer I use.

+**Installation and/or setup method:** Karabiner-Elements is installed via Homebrew as a cask.

+**Related files:** The configuration files for Karabiner-Elements are stored in the `karabiner` directory of this repository.
+These files are:

+- `karabiner.json`: The main configuration file for Karabiner-Elements.

 ### Python (via pyenv)

 I use Python as the main programming language of some projects and for